 Beef meal prep can also be expensive, with lean cuts of beef usually costing more than all other protein types.
 The pandemic has only intensified the problem, with labor shortages and production issues over the past few years working to limit access to certain cuts of lean beef and, thus, even further escalating their prices due to an especially high demand.
 You can mitigate the cost of beef meal prep by reducing the size of your portion of meat and adding in more vegetables in its place.

 Using Beef for Meal Prep Can Be Especially Restrictive

 Finally, because beef meal prep is often expensive, you can end up feeling trapped by your new lifestyle, choosing to refuse invitations to eat out with loved ones rather than waste your already prepared meals.
 The constant FOMO can leave you frustrated and ultimately cause you to give up on your beef meal prep adventure altogether.
 One solution is to cut back on your beef meal prep, substituting less costly meals a few nights each month so that when an unexpected offer to dine out occurs, you don’t feel bad throwing one or two dinners away.

 The Lean Kitchen Advantage

 Our team at Lean Kitchen understands the convenience and benefits of meal prepping, and we’re here to help.
 Instead of worrying about the ugly truth and challenges associated with beef meal prep — or any other type of specialty meal prep — let us do everything for you.
 Our meals are healthy and delicious, including a wide variety of options that get you out of your own kitchen and allow you to enjoy your time, your friends and family and your life!
-Please visit our website us to learn more about the types of packaged meals we have available for purchase in-store or via delivery.
+Please visit our website us to learn more about the types of packaged meals with food healthy package we have available for purchase in-store or via delivery.